Isabela, Basilan: Fuerte de la Reina Isabel Segunda

 The fort and naval hospital were demolished in the 20th century, when they were reduced to rubble by American bombs during World War II.
 The Basilan provincial capitol presently occupies the site of the demolished fort.
 Recent site excavations yielded rusted cannonballs and other late 19th- and early 20th-century paraphernalia in caverns dug deep beneath the former fort.

 American regime

 By 1898, Basilan Island was administratively divided into three districts, the Spanish-controlled towns of Isabela and Lamitan, and the Tausug trading outpost in Maluso, which the Sulu Sultanate handed-over to Spain, subsequent to the razing and occupation of Jolo by the Spanish from 1876 up to 1899, formalized by the Treaty of 1878.

-Spain ceded the Philippine islands to the United States in the Treaty of Paris which ended the Spanish–American War.
+Spain ceded its claim over the Philippine islands to the United States in the Treaty of Paris which ended the Spanish–American War.
 Following the American occupation of the northern Philippine Islands during 1899, Spanish forces in Mindanao were cut off, and they retreated to the garrisons at Zamboanga and Jolo.
 American forces relieved the Spanish at Zamboanga on May 18, 1899, and at Jolo and Basilan in December 1899.